 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
+However, we did identify deficiencies in internal control, described in the accompanying schedule of findings and questioned costs as Findings 2018-001 through 2018-003 that we consider to be significant deficiencies.